 How much is on the market?

-Some production sites (and difficulties)
+Some production sites (and their difficulties)

 What are the risks?